lilydjwg/telegram-cache-decryption/README.md

 # telegram-cache-decryption

-NOTICE: this no longer works and I'm not planning any update in near future.
+**NOTICE**: this no longer works and I'm not planning any update in near future.

 Decrypt the media cache of Telegram Desktop.